 - Content and Design: Dr. Andrew Hill (original version), Paul Keene (design of the current version)

 - Web Design and Management: Ben Harvey (original version), Jack Richardson (current version)

 - Guided Listening Films: Dr. Robert Weale

-- Music Education Consultant: Duncan Chapman & Prof. Sarah Younie
+- Music Education Consultants: Duncan Chapman & Prof. Sarah Younie